 D. You make your first impressions within seven seconds.

 Stand up and extend your hand when an investor enters the room.
 Smile and look the investor(s) right in the eye.
 Oh and introduce yourself too.

+Then start your presentation with an origin story of why you started your company.
 This is simple stuff, but it goes a long way.

 E. You should use the rule of four when you’re presenting.